 “In previous bands I’ve been in, the genre fluidity was almost formulaic, like a novelty,” she continues.
 “But that’s not what Spiritbox is about.
 We’re very self-aware with how we do this, and that’s attracting open-minded people to our music.
 With Eternal Blue, we want to get even more people like that on board.”

 The wild abandon of the music reflects Eternal Blue’s imaginative theming.
 Inspired by a computer virus to which the album owes its name, the phrase ‘Eternal Blue’ took on a new life and conjured all manner of images in Courtney’s mind, which in turn inspired the songs.

-“What we have with Eternal Blue is something I hold dearly,” Courtney concludes.
+“What we have with Eternal Blue is something I hold dearly,” she concludes.
 “I’m incredibly passionate about what we’ve created, but becoming the biggest band ever isn’t my aim.
 For people to find hope and comfort in this music is far more important.
-As long as this album finds its place with people who truly connect with it, I’ll be happy.”
+As long as this album continues to find its place with people who truly connect with it, I’ll be happy.”